-Driver was 'in shock' after truck nearly blown over on Auckland Harbour Bridge
+Driver 'in shock' after truck nearly blown over on Auckland Harbour Bridge

 The four inner lanes of the bridge remain closed today, causing congestion in both directions.

-Waka Kotahi Senior Journey Manager Neil Walker said the damage caused by the crashes was significant.
+Waka Kotahi senior journey manager Neil Walker said the damage caused by the crashes was significant.

 "Overnight investigations revealed the impact has damaged a load-bearing upright strut of the bridge overarch."